top of page

 How do I enter the WI Parental Choice Program?

-Click the link: WI Parental Choice Program (WPCP)
+2. Complete the WI Parental Choice Program online form.

 What does Pella pay for?